 THIS DATE IN HISTORY: June 23

-The announcement comes just over two months after Gretzky stuns the hockey world by announcing he will retire after the 1998-99 season, his third with the New York Rangers.
+The announcement comes a little more than two months after Gretzky stuns the hockey world by announcing he will retire after the 1998-99 season, his third with the New York Rangers.
 He hangs up his skates owning dozens of NHL records, including career marks in goals (894), assists (1,963) and points (2,857).
 He also holds the single-season records in all three categories.

-1975: The Los Angeles Kings obtain the rights to forward Marcel Dionne and defenseman Bart Crashley from the Detroit Red Wings.
-The transaction takes place six days after Dionne signs with the Kings as a free agent.
-The Red Wings receive forward Dan Maloney and veteran defenseman Terry Harper from Los Angeles as compensation.
+1975: The Los Angeles Kings sign free agent forward Marcel Dionne after obtaining him and defenseman Bart Crashley in a trade with the Detroit Red Wings.
+The Red Wings receive forward Dan Maloney and defenseman Terry Harper from Los Angeles as compensation.
 Dionne plays nearly 12 seasons with the Kings and breaks the 100-point mark in seven of them.
 He wins the Art Ross Trophy as the NHL's leading scorer in 1979-80.